wuchengyu123/MPGSurv/README.md

-## MMFusion: Multi-modality Diffusion Model for Lymph Node Metastasis Diagnosis in Esophageal Cancer
+## A Novel Multi-modal Population-graph based Framework for Patients of Esophageal Squamous Cell Cancer Prognostic Risk Prediction

 ## A Quick Overview